WillDera/Fake_News_Detector/README.md

 # Fake_Text_Detector
- This model detects fake news using sklearn.
+ This model detects fake news using a TfidfVectorizer and a PassiveAggressiveClassifier.